rentzsch/stressdrive/README.markdown

 `stressdrive` only overwrites the drive with data once (so it's 7x faster) and then verifies all the data is correctly read back (which Disk Utility doesn't do at all).

+Jens Ayton [informs me](https://twitter.com/ahruman/status/136930141568905217) 7-Pass Erase uses fixed patterns, so de-duping may be an issue there as well.

 ### "Pshaw!
 I could do this with `dd`, `/dev/random` and `shasum`!"

 Indeed you could.
 I prefer a minimal focused tool whose operation is fixed, its source simple+readable and offers good built-in progress reporting.